Skip to main content

 MCP Server Mode

 The CLI doubles as an MCP (Model Context Protocol) server.
-Add it to Claude Code or any MCP-compatible AI tool, and your AI agent can list tickets, create customers, search articles, and trigger webhooks — all through natural language.
+Add it to Claude Code or any MCP-compatible AI tool, and your AI agent can list tickets, create customers, search articles, and trigger webhooks through natural language.

 {